8th Grader From Collin County Commits to Tennessee

 “I was like there's no way Chris Paul is standing right in front of me,” she said.

-She says she dreams of competing in the WNBA and being the best player in the world.
+She said she dreams of competing in the WNBA and being the best player in the world.

 Chastain is under a verbal commitment with Tennessee.
 She can formally commit during her junior year of high school.